Vasily Vlasov: Deputy of the State Duma Russian Federation

 In 2016, Vlasov was elected as a deputy in the State Duma, the lower house of the Federal Assembly of Russia, while still a university student.
 After the elections to the State Duma, he resigned as head of the youth organization of the Liberal Democratic Party.
-He is a representative for the Leningradsky constituency in Moscow.
 His first day in office was 5 October 2016, at the age of 21 years and 3 months.
-He is a member of the Committee on Physical Culture, Sports, Tourism and Youth Affairs.
+He was a member of the Committee on Physical Culture, Sports, Tourism and Youth Affairs.

 In November 2016, Vlasov and fellow LDPR deputy Boris Chernyshov prepared a bill to lower the voting age in Russia from 18 to 16.
 This has been a policy of the LDPR since 2014, reflecting the popularity of the party among young people.
 However, the bill was swiftly rejected by the Russian government.
 Vlasov has also suggested lowering student train fares to encourage domestic tourism, particularly outside the vacation season, and to facilitate youth attendance at cultural and sporting events.

 Following the rejection of their proposal to lower the voting age, Vlasov and Chernyshov advanced a similar proposal within the LDPR in January 2017.
 Vlasov suggested that involving people in political parties between the ages of 16 and 18 would help address declining turnout in elections, and lead to wider involvement in the political process.

 On 24 March 2022, the United States Treasury sanctioned him in response to the 2022 Russian invasion of Ukraine.

+Facts

+On December 29, 2021, LDPR leader Vladimir Zhirinovsky recorded a New Year's greeting video for a four-year-old girl named Darya Chernysheva, in which he stated that once she reached adulthood, Vlasov would marry her.
+He added that this would be “the greatest gift” for her and “the greatest tragedy in his personal life”.

+Before the Prigozhin mutiny on June 24, 2023, it was possible to enlist in the Wagner PMC through the reception office of Deputy Vlasov.

+Among Vlasov's public assistants were bloggers Yury Khovansky and Ilya Maddison.